lsst-sqre/sqr-091/index.rst

 action
     Requests that the server perform some action that does not directly correspond to creating, modifying, deleting, or querying an object.

+Operations of type query and delete may have an empty request body.
+All other types of operations should have a non-empty request body in the service specification.
+This avoids some security issues with HTTP-based network encodings.

 .. _responses:

 Responses